videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-breakglass-automation/docs/readme.md

 ![](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/images/LogicApp-301-CA-breakglass-automation-7.PNG).

-# Step 3: Add parameters and select your user-assigned managed identity within the Logic App to connect to Key Vault.
+# Step 3: Update parameters value and click Save.
+That is it!

 Once you have connected your user-Assigned Managed Identity to your Logic App add the parameters within your logic app: